Skip to content

 • Iteration over the entire sdk.candles.
 Use only the last N (sdk.candles[-period:]).

 • Nested loop over candles.
-Reduce complexity — it is usually possible to vectorize with np or move the hot path to tesstrade_indicators.
+Reduce complexity — it is usually possible to vectorize with np or call the injected Indicator over a bounded sdk.candles[-N:] window.

 About the memory limit